Unilever reshapes its European foods research & development - Organising for the future

 The reorganisation is part of the One Unilever programme to increase leverage of its scale, improve its marketplace competitiveness, deliver functional excellence, and create a more competitive cost-structure allowing it to strengthen its focus on its consumers and customers.

-Today's announcement follows an extensive Science & Technology Review led by Vindi Banga, President of Unilever's Foods Category.
+Today's announcement follows an extensive Science & Technology Review led by Vindi Banga, President of Unilever's Foods & Refreshment Division.
 Vindi Banga said: "The review showed that we have great people and strong capabilities.
 However, it also showed that by organising ourselves so that we could leverage our scale and play to our strengths we could improve our market competitiveness.
 By getting the benefits of focus and synergies I am convinced that today's announcement will make a significant difference to our innovation delivery."

 The new structure will see new product development concentrated in six Centres of Excellence across Europe.
-Each of these Centres of Excellence will establish a world-class technical capability that can be applied across the categories, for global, regional and local innovations.
+Each of these Centres of Excellence will establish a world-class technical capability that can be applied across the divisions, for global, regional and local innovations.
 In addition, local adaptation and implementation of Foods innovations will be ensured through consolidated country and factory teams.

 Vindi Banga said: "Unilever will implement these changes sensitively and professionally, with attention to all affected people.
 Unilever is committed to working closely with works councils and employees to minimise redundancies and to provide redundancy packages where needed, in line with local legislation and circumstances."